treehouses/treehouses.github.io/pages/vi/firststeps.md

 ### Required Hardware

-The following hardware components are required for the Systems Engineering Virtual Internship.
-While the Treehouses team utilizes software solutions such as containers to ensure our projects work across different computers and locations, as a member of the Systems team, you will need some basic hardware of your own.
+The following hardware components are required for the Systems Engineering Virtual Internship at OLE.
+While the treehouses team utilizes software solutions such as containers to ensure our projects work across different computers and locations, as a member of the Systems team, you will need some basic hardware of your own.
 This will enable you to run, test, and contribute to the software that the team is developing.

 1. **Raspberry Pi 4 or Newer**
   - ✅ [Raspberry Pi 5 (minimum 2GB RAM)](https://www.raspberrypi.com/products/raspberry-pi-5/)